 - Post atleast one or two pictures, keeping today’s topic of “Close up / Macro” in mind.
 Apply all the things we learnt in the previous sessions.
 (New or old pictures accepted!)

-- Try to put exif data (shutter speed, aperture, ISO) so that I can comment better unless you shot the picture on mobile phone.
+- Try to put EXIF data (shutter speed, aperture, ISO) so that I can comment better unless you shot the picture on the mobile phone.

 - Add a tag ‘XDrivePhoto’